lumenbro/chainsig-stellar.js/README.md

-# Chainsig.js
+# ChainSig.js with Stellar Support

-A TypeScript library for creating transactions for different chains and signing them with NEAR's MPC (Multi-party Computation)service.
+A TypeScript library for creating transactions for different chains and signing them with NEAR's MPC (Multi-party Computation) service.

+**🌟 This fork adds Stellar (XLM) support to the original chainsig.js library.**

 ## Overview